-Alumni Career Development provides career resources for alumni more than five years past graduation, including career advising, networking opportunities, identification of career advisors, career development workshops and events, and referrals for individual career coaching.
-Contact Alumni Career Development to get started.
+Alumni Career Development provides career resources for all alumni beginning 5 years after graduation, including career advising, career assessments, networking opportunities, identification of career advisors, career development workshops and events, and referrals for individual career coaching.

-Although the Center for Career Development works primarily with current students, staff also provide career advising to recent graduates, five years out or less from college, as schedules permit.
+The Center for Career Development provides career advising to recent graduates within 5 years of graduation, as schedules permit.
 Services to young alumni include individual career advising (in person or by phone), self-assessment, resumé review, and assistance in developing job search strategies.
-Please email a member of the Career Development staff if you would like to arrange a consultation.
+Please email Career Development if you would like to arrange a consultation.

 Online Career Resource Library